-Physical dependence Long-term effects Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more usually develops in people who take opioids for a long time.
+Physical dependence Long-term effects Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more usually develops in people who take opioids for a long time.
 That is, they experience withdrawal symptoms if the drug is stopped.
-Withdrawal symptoms Withdrawal symptoms Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more include chills, abdominal cramping, diarrhea, trouble sleeping, and a jittery feeling.
+Withdrawal symptoms Withdrawal symptoms Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more include chills, abdominal cramping, diarrhea, trouble sleeping, and a jittery feeling.
 When opioids are stopped after long-term use, doctors reduce the dose gradually over a period of time to minimize the development of such symptoms.

-Physical dependence is not the same as opioid use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more (addiction).
+Physical dependence is not the same as opioid use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more (addiction).
 Dependence is characterized by a craving for the drug and compulsive, uncontrolled use of the drug despite the harm done to the user or other people.
 Most people who take opioids to control pain and have not previously had problems with drug abuse do not become addicted to opioids.
 Nonetheless, doctors regularly monitor people who are taking opioid analgesics for signs of addiction.

 Administration of opioids